Iowa Court Records

 How Do I Access Sealed Family Court Records in Iowa?

-Family court records that are sealed by court order may be made available to eligible persons if the record is proven relevant for legal purposes or making financial claims.
-To obtain a sealed record, the interested party must challenge the record’s confidentiality by petitioning an Iowa licensed judge.
+Family court records that are sealed by court order may be made available to eligible persons if the record is proven relevant for legal purposes, civil, or for making financial claims.
+To obtain a sealed record, the interested party must challenge the record's confidentiality by petitioning an Iowa-licensed judge.
 Eligible requestors will be issued a court order authorizing their access to the record of interest.

 Family Court Records can include marriage records and divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
 Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.